malbrecht0792/Odin-Facebook/README.md

 This is the final project in the Rails section of The Odin Project Course.
 It ties together all of the web development concepts learned in Rails section.

-The full project details can be found at the following link:
+The full project details can be found here:

 https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project